Tyron18/TMapViews/TMapViews/TMapViews.Droid/README.md

 The map adapter has 2 methods, `public IJavaObject AddBindingMapOverlay(GoogleMap googleMap, IBindingMapOverlay overlay)` and `public MarkerOptions GetMarkerOptionsForPin(IBindingMapAnnotation pin)`.

 **AddBindingMapOverlay** detrmines the shape and location of a IBindingMapOverlay to be added to the map.
-It *must* return on of the following or will cause an OverlayAdapterException:
+It *must* return one of the following or will cause an OverlayAdapterException:
 ```csharp
 Android.Gms.Maps.Model.Circle
 Android.Gms.Maps.Model.Polygon